DFriend01/RISC-Assembler/README.md

 ### Labels
 - Names of labels cannot be keywords (register names or instruction names)
-- Label names may not contain spaces
+- Label names may not contain spaces and cannot start with a digit
 - Label names are **case insensitive**
 - Labels may be declared either on its own line or inline with an instruction, and are declared like the following:
   - `<name>: <optional instruction>`